oapicf/pinterest-sdk/clients/bash/generated/docs/AdAccountsApi.md

 This returns a token that you can use to download the report when it is ready.
 Note that this endpoint requires the parameters to be passed as JSON-formatted in the request body.
 This endpoint does not support URL query parameters.
 - The token's user_account must either be the Owner of the specified ad account, or have one of the necessary roles granted to them via <a href=\"https://help.pinterest.com/en/business/article/share-and-manage-access-to-your-ad-accounts\">Business Access</a>: Admin, Analyst, Campaign Manager.
-- If granularity is not HOUR, the furthest back you can are allowed to pull data is 914 days before the current date in UTC time and the max time range supported is 186 days.
+- If granularity is not HOUR, you can pull data from up to 914 days before the current date in UTC time, with a maximum time range of 186 days.
-- If granularity is HOUR, the furthest back you can are allowed to pull data is 8 days before the current date in UTC time and the max time range supported is 3 days.
+- If granularity is HOUR, you can pull data from up to 8 days before the current date in UTC time, with a maximum time range of 3 days.
-- If level is PRODUCT_ITEM, the furthest back you can are allowed to pull data is 92 days before the current date in UTC time and the max time range supported is 31 days.
+- If level is PRODUCT_ITEM, you can pull data from up to 92 days before the current date in UTC time, with a maximum time range of 31 days.
 - If level is PRODUCT_ITEM, ad_ids and ad_statuses parameters are not allowed.
 Any columns related to pin promotion and ad is not allowed either.

 ### Example